nito0415/BUS_395_SCRUM/README.md

 - [x] Add a graph on one of the functions to display a profit vs time graph

-- [x] Adding graphing plotting profits over time
+- [x] Add graph plotting profits over time

 - [x] Add date to orders